kiba/Writings/fac/chp3_new_partner.md

 **Day 93**

-Archaeology aside, Rin and I agreed to bury the skeletons in a cemetery, but before I did that, I made sure to take lot of picture, and all sort of sensor reading, just in case.
+Archaeology aside, Rin and I agreed to bury the remains of her people in a cemetery, but before I did that, I made sure to take lot of pictures and all sort of sensor reading for archaeological review later on.

-But as we begun our makeshift ceremony to dedicate to the dead, Rin broke down in tears again.
+But as we began our makeshift ceremony to dedicate to the dead, Rin broke down in tears again.

 It wasn't until hours later that she was able to stand for the ceremony.